- Mission, Objectives and Outcomes

 Undergraduate Research Program

 The MAE Undergraduate Research Program is a structured program which gives students the ability to pursue a multi-semester (nominally two to four semesters) undergraduate research project one-on-one with a faculty advisor.
 This individual research experience leads to the completion of an Undergraduate Research Thesis.
 If a student's GPA is above a 3.4, completing the thesis allows for graduation with “Honors Research Distinction in Mechanical or Aerospace Engineering”.
 If the student's GPA is above a 3.0 but less than 3.4, completing the thesis allows for graduation with “Research Distinction in Mechanical or Aerospace Engineering”.

 Requirements of the program:

 - GPA of 3.0 to participate in the undergraduate research program and a 3.4 or above to participate in the honors undergraduate research program

 - Select an advisor and a project in full collaboration with the faculty advisor (see details below)

 - The research project spans a minimum two semesters

 - Submit a short project proposal to the College of Engineering.
-This occurs formally three times a year, and is due on the sixth Friday of autumn and spring semesters or the third Friday of summer semester
+This occurs formally three times a year, and is due on the sixth Friday of autumn and spring semesters or the second Friday of summer semester.

 - The proposal submission is the formal entrance into the program.
 It also automatically enters the student into a competition for research scholarships from by the College of Engineering (typically ranging between one quarter to full senior year tuition in value).

 - Enroll in six hours of MECHENG/AEROENG 4999H (for the honors undergraduate research program) or MECHENG/AEROENG 4999 (for the non-honors program).
 This provides a mechanism to ensure that the research experience is academically recognized as a letter-graded ‘course’.
 This enrollment in MECHENG/AEROENG 4999H or MECHENG/AEROENG 4999 is for a total of six credit hours (no more, no less) distributed over the length of the project.

 - The six credit hours (three credit hours for AAE) of MECHENG/AEROENG 4999 or MECHENG/AEROENG 4999H required for the research program count towards fulfilling technical elective requirements.